We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 • Emollients: These are moisture-based lotions that doctors may prescribe to help a person with psoriasis retain moisture in their skin, reducing the itching and tenderness.

 • Oral retinoids: These drugs, made from vitamin A, are helpful for people with severe psoriasis.
 They work across the whole body without suppressing the immune system.
-This can help people with reduced immune function, such as those with HIV, control their itching and flares.
+This can help people with reduced immune function, such as those with HIV, manage their itching and flares.

 • Phototherapy: Phototherapy is a light therapy that exposes the skin to controlled doses of ultraviolet light.
 Exposure to the sun can have a similar benefit, but it is safer to undergo controlled phototherapy in a doctor’s office.